| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 If TRUE uses pairwise complete observations to calculate measure of association. |

-Returns a pairwise
+Returns a pairwise tibble structure.

-A tibble with class pairwise
+A tibble with class pairwise.

-irisc <- pairwise_scores(iris) irisc <- pairwise_scores(iris, control=pair_control(nnargs= c(method="spearman"))) irisc <- pairwise_scores(iris, control=pair_control(fn="pair_ace")) #Lots of numerical measures irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", nnargs="pair_cor", fn=NULL)) #conditional measures cond_iris <- pairwise_scores(iris, by = "Species") cond_iris_wo <- pairwise_scores(iris, by = "Species",ungrouped=FALSE) # without overall irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, by = "Species",control=pair_control(nn="pairwise_multi", fn=NULL)) #scagnostics sc <- pairwise_scores(iris, control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairs sc <- pairwise_scores(iris, by = "Species", control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairs
+irisc <- pairwise_scores(iris) irisc <- pairwise_scores(iris, control=pair_control(nnargs= c(method="spearman"))) irisc <- pairwise_scores(iris, control=pair_control(fn="pair_ace")) #Lots of numerical measures irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", nnargs="pair_cor", fn=NULL)) #conditional measures cond_iris <- pairwise_scores(iris, by = "Species") cond_iris_wo <- pairwise_scores(iris, by = "Species",ungrouped=FALSE) # without overall irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, by = "Species",control=pair_control(nn="pairwise_multi", fn=NULL)) #scagnostics sc <- pairwise_scores(iris, control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairs sc <- pairwise_scores(iris, by = "Species", control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairsirisc <- pairwise_scores(iris) irisc <- pairwise_scores(iris, control=pair_control(nnargs= c(method="spearman"))) irisc <- pairwise_scores(iris, control=pair_control(fn="pair_ace")) #Lots of numerical measures irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", nnargs="pair_cor", fn=NULL)) #conditional measures cond_iris <- pairwise_scores(iris, by = "Species") cond_iris_wo <- pairwise_scores(iris, by = "Species",ungrouped=FALSE) # without overall irisc <- pairwise_scores(iris, control=pair_control(nn="pairwise_multi", fn=NULL)) irisc <- pairwise_scores(iris, by = "Species",control=pair_control(nn="pairwise_multi", fn=NULL)) #scagnostics sc <- pairwise_scores(iris, control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairs sc <- pairwise_scores(iris, by = "Species", control=pair_control(nn="pair_scagnostics", fn=NULL)) # ignore fn pairs

 Plots multiple pairwise variable scores in a matrix layout.

-plot_pairwise( scores, var_order = "seriate_max", score_limits = NULL, inner_width = 0.5, center_level = "all", na.value = "grey80", interactive = FALSE )
+plot_pairwise( scores, var_order = "seriate_max", score_limits = NULL, inner_width = 0.5, center_level = "all", na.value = "grey80", pal = "Blue-Red 3", diag_label_size = 3, interactive = FALSE )plot_pairwise( scores, var_order = "seriate_max", score_limits = NULL, inner_width = 0.5, center_level = "all", na.value = "grey80", pal = "Blue-Red 3", diag_label_size = 3, interactive = FALSE )

 scores |